HirakN/NodeCookbook/README.md

 # Node Web Server Chef Cookbook

 ## Description

-This repository is a chef cookbook for configuring a web server for a node.js application.
-Ngninx is used.
+- This repository is a chef cookbook for configuring a web server for a node.js application.
+- Ngninx is used as the web server.
+- The VM OS is ubuntu 16.04

 ## Prerequistes
 To begin, download the following programs and install them: